Effective equidistribution of translates of large submanifolds in semisimple homogeneous spaces: Introduction and results

 for any $j\ge 0$, where $\mathfrak D$ runs over all the monomials in $\mathfrak B$ of degree at most $j$. \end{definition}

-With those definitions, we can already state our main result. \begin{theorem}[Main result] Let $\Gamma_0$ be a lattice in $SL_2(\R)$.
-There exists a constant $\gamma>0$ such that for any $S$ real-analytic totally curved submanifold of $U^+$ of codimension $n<\gamma d$, with $U^+$ as in (\ref{horosphere_definition}), and any $\lambda_S$ probability measure with $C_c^{\infty}$ Radon-Nikodym derivative w.r.t. the volume measure on $S$ we have
+With those definitions, we can already state our main result. \begin{theorem}[Main result] Let $\Gamma_0$ be a lattice in $SL_2(\R)${, with $0<r\le 1/2$ any lower bound for the smallest non-zero eigenvalue of the hyperbolic Laplacian on $\mathfrak H/\Gamma_0$.
+Then, for} any $S$ real-analytic totally curved submanifold of {$U^+\le SL_2(\R)^d$} of codimension {$n<\frac{r^4}{700^2} d$}, with $U^+$ as in (\ref{horosphere_definition}), and any $\lambda_S$ probability measure with $C_c^{\infty}$ Radon-Nikodym derivative w.r.t. the volume measure on $S$ we have

 for some $c>0$ and any $f\in C^{\infty}(G/\Gamma)$, $x_0\in G/\Gamma=SL_2(\R)^d/\Gamma_0^d$ and $a_y$ as in (\ref{translation_definition}) , where $c$ just depends on $d$ and $S$. \end{theorem}